mawais-afz/java-interview-questions/java-oops.md

     4. **Multiple Inheritance**: Java does not support multiple inheritance through classes (a class cannot extend multiple classes).
 However, it can be achieved through interfaces.
        Example: Class A implements Interface1, Interface2

+    5. **Hybrid Inheritance**: A combination of multiple inheritance and hierarchical inheritance.
+       Example: Class C extends Class A and Class B

     Note: Java deliberately does not support multiple inheritance through classes to avoid the "diamond problem" where ambiguity can arise if multiple parent classes have methods with the same name.

     Here's an example of inheritance in Java: